unixwzrd/oobabooga-macOS/macOS-Install.md

 This creates 24 compile jobs.
 I have 12 cores on my MBP, so I use 2 times cores.
 This works rather well and builds quickly.
 Make should parallelize as much as it can based on dependencies.

-## NumPy - Everything or Quickly  **THIS SECTION ON NUMPY WILL CHANGE SOON - UPDATES COMING**

-### NymPy Build Everything - OpenBLAS

-Building OpenBLAS might be optional, but it can be built for incorporation into your own build of NumPy.
-If you want to get down into the nuts and bolts, then go ahead and build your own NumPy.
+## BLAS Libraries, Everyone Uses These.

+Building OpenBLAS might be optional, but the Apple Accelerate Framework seems to blow everything out of the water based on my simple testing, and here's also where things break down is the NUmPy team were getting inconsistent results from Apple's Accelerate Framework and deprecated it shortly after adding the feature, though they didn't disable it.
 However, installing using Conda will bring down a number of other libraries and Python modules, so you're probably best using conda to do this.
 However, if you compile and link your own, you can be 100% sure it will use the OpenBLAS and LAPACK you build here.
 I will show how to build OpenBLAS and NumPy using your library for OpenBLAS.
+I plan to revisit this at soon, once I have the VENV build and test tool written, I will be able to test more configurations.
+Again, if you know of any libraries which should be considered, please let me know and I can try to add them to the mix.

 OpenBLAS (BLAS) and LAPACK - Basic Linear Algebra and Linear Algebra Pack.
 These were originally built in FORTRAN, and you may find them on netlib.org.
 I didn't have the GNU Fortran compiler available and the GNU compiler collection has been a problem on macOS for quite a while since they changed their binary formats and use LLVM.
 You must use their C compiler, but it works pretty well.
 Make sure you have Xcode and the Xcode command line utilities loaded.
 (Actually before you begin any of this.)